-Baptists believe that each local church belongs to God and God gives each church its mission.
+Baptists believe that each local church belongs to God and God give each church its mission.
 So, Christ is the head of each local church.
 Each member is under the Lordship of Christ.
 Each congregation receives its authority from God.
 Each congregation has the responsibility to administer that authority according to biblical principles and the character of Christ.
 Baptists hold to the biblical teaching of the priesthood of all believers.
 So, the governance of a Baptist church is congregational.
-The final authority of the governance of the church is resting on each member under the Lordship of Christ.
+The final authority of the governance of the church is resting on each member under the lordship of Christ.
 It is through this mutual submission to Christ and each other that the congregation prayerfully and in unity administers the affairs of the church.
-Whether in the delegation of church matters to the pastor, committees, staff, deacons or any other group in the church or decision made by the whole congregation.
-These rules of order should be set down in the church's policies and guidelines and are found in the churches constitution and by-laws.
+Whether in the delegation of church matters to the Pastor, committees, staff, deacons or any other group in the church or decision made by the whole congregation.
+These rules of order should be set down in the churches policies and guidelines and or found in the churches constitution and bylaws.

-The New Testament speaks of two offices for the local church, pastor and deacons.
+The New Testament speaks of two offices for the local church, Pastor and Deacons.
 These offices do not convey "a special sense of authority or privilege" but rather that "these persons have been gifted by God to serve" the congregation.
 Each church "calls out" (ordains) those, whom God leads, to fill this role of service to that congregation.

-The role of pastor is to serve (shepherd) the congregation's spiritual and personal needs.
-The pastor is also to equip the members to do ministry.
+The role of Pastor is to serve (shepherd) the congregation's spiritual and personal needs.
+The Pastor is also to equip the members to do ministry.
 Paul uses the term pastor mostly in the active sense of "to pastor".
 The authority that the local church grants to a pastor is for the "privilege of service".
 This privilege of service is given to provide "spiritual leadership and guidance" (Titus 1:6-9; 1 Timothy 3:1-7).
-In this, the pastor sets the example of moral integrity and servant leadership.
-In the body of Paul's work, the apostle uses the terms pastor, elder and bishop interchangeably.
+In this the pastor sets the example of moral integrity and servant leadership.
+In the body of Paul's work, the apostle uses the terms Pastor, Elder, and Bishop interchangeably.
 It was the hieratical church which adopted the Roman Governance system and assigned distinction between these terms.
 It was that Baptist movement which brought the church back into alignment.

-The role of deacons, just like the office of pastor, is a term of action.
+The role of Deacons just like the office of pastor, deacon is a term of action.
 That is an office of practical service and ministry.
-The qualities for a deacon are similar to that of a pastor and are outlined in 1 Timothy 3:8-13.
+The qualities for a deacon are similar to that of a pastor and are outlined in (1 Timothy 3:8-13).

-The role of members, just like pastor and deacon, is one of action.
+The role of Members, just like pastor and deacon, is one of action.
 The priesthood of all believes gives each access to God.
 This affirms that each member is to be active in ministry.
-In matters of the Church, each member first submits to the Lordship of Christ and to each other and prayerful considers each decision make in unity.
+In matters of the Church each member first submits to the lordship of Christ and to each other and prayerful considers each decision make in unity.

-The above section was adapted from chapters 5 &6 from Baptists; History, Distinctives, Relationships, Free online for download at:
+The above section was adapted from chps 5 &6 from Baptists: History, Distinctives, Relationships.
+Free online for down load at:

-http://s3.amazonaws.com/texasbaptists/church+ministry+resources/2011-Baptist-Distinctives-Book.pdf church in Jerusalem with a great need, today as Baptists, we contribute to a central fund so we can do more together.
-See Appendix 1 for a copy of the giving form and how the funds are distributed, or visit:
+http://s3.amazonaws.com/texasbaptists/church+ministry+resources/2011-Baptist-Distinctives-Book.pdf in the first century the churches gave to a fund to help the Jerusalem church with a great need.
+Today as Baptists we contribute to a central fund so we can do more together.
+See Appendix 1 for a copy of the giving form and how the funds are distributed.
+Or click here.